-One essential aspect of the work-based learning experience is to place the student in a real work setting away from the school.
+One essential aspect of the work-based learning experience is to place the student in a real work setting away from school.
 Therefore, the NC State Board of Education requires that work-based learning experiences occur at a location other than the student's school.

 The Career Development Coordinator at each middle and high school oversees the Work-Based Learning program at his/her school.
 It is his/her responsibility to ensure that all teachers involved with work-based learning experiences understand the correct procedures, are using the correct forms, and are submitting student information on a timely basis.

-We have liability insurance coverage on all students who participate in officially-recognized work-based learning activities.
+We have liability insurance coverage for all students who participate in officially-recognized work-based learning activities.
 Students must be registered before they go to the work-based learning experience in order for this insurance to be in effect.